lconcia/life_sciences_ml_at_tacc/docs/section1/python_refresher.rst

    ...         for c in range(3):
    ...             print( f'{a} + {b} + {c} = {a+b+c}' )

 .. note::

    The code is getting a little bit more complicated now.
-It will be better to stop running in the interpreter's interactive mode, and start writing our code in Python scripts.
+If you are using the Python3 interactive interpreter, it will be easier to start writing the code in Python scripts, as seen below.
+If you are using a Jupyter notebook, make sure to add all code to a cell before executing it.

 Functions